jschementi/mix10/script.rst

 on specific pieces of your application where things are just dynamic, and lastly the benefits opening up your applications to extensibility brings.

 ----------------------------------------------
 Application development with dynamic languages
 ----------------------------------------------
 Ruby and Python can be used both on IIS as well as in Silverlight to build apps from start to finish; let's first look at the server.

 Both languages can run on the same infrastructure as your ASP.NET apps, making deploying them no different than any other ASP.NET app.

-Because IronRuby is a highly-compatible implementation of the Ruby language, it is able to run applications written with the "Ruby on Rails" web-framework, and also supports deploying on IIS.
+And, because IronRuby is a highly-compatible implementation of the Ruby language, it is able to run applications written with the "Ruby on Rails" web-framework, and also supports deploying on IIS.

 Server-side: IIS
 ++++++++++++++++